ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 The ``collections`` keyword lets you define a list of collections that your role or playbook should search for unqualified module and action names.
 So you can use the ``collections`` keyword, then simply refer to modules and action plugins by their short-form names throughout that role or playbook.

 .. warning::
    If your playbook uses both the ``collections`` keyword and one or more roles, the roles do not inherit the collections set by the playbook.
-See below for details.
+This is one of the reasons we recommend you always use FQCN.
+See below for roles details.

 Using ``collections`` in roles
 ------------------------------